iansimonson/ztor/README.md

 I do not recommend using this code as a good example as there are no tests and currently I've thrown a lot of it together in one place.
 But if it helps then go for it.

+The torrent file is for the [debian net install image](https://cdimage.debian.org/debian-cd/current/amd64/bt-cd/) which was used because
+    A. debian has seeders so we probably don't have to worry about being choked all the time, and
+    B. it's a single file torrent so no need to deal with directories and multiple files.

 ### Build

 This program depends on a number of modules and builds both http\_parser and libuv.